• Menu

 After the clutter was gone, cleaning my home was a breeze.
 In less than an hour a day, I was doing all the tasks required, there was no more clutter, and I had most of my weekends back so I could spend more time with my family.

-Here’s how the Happy Home Cleaning Schedule works:
+Here’s how the Happy Home Free Daily Cleaning Schedule works:

 There are daily tasks to complete.
 These tasks take anywhere between 15-30 minutes per day.

-Chances are, you are trying to do them or are doing them anyway and adding in another block of time to do your weekly tasks (below) won’t be that big of a deal.
+Chances are, you are aiming for these daily habits anyway, and adding in another block of time to do your weekly tasks (below) won’t be that big of a deal.

 AM